Arham321Ansari/Calculator/README.md

 # Calculator
-I develop this calcolator by using HTML,CSS and javascript.
+I develop this calculator by using HTML,CSS and javascript.